-That's totally fine!
+That’s totally fine!
 A lot of people do this but if you like, you can travel afterwards on your own.
-Your visa is good for a full year so there's plenty of time to explore.
-It also allows you to take on seasonal jobs, in case you want to try something a little different after your au pair stay has finished.
+Your visa is good for a full year so there’s plenty of time to explore.
+It also allows you to take on seasonal jobs, in case you want to try something a little different after your au pair program.